Barcelona Tickets

 360-degree views

-The most captivating highlight of the Casa Milà rooftop is stunning views of Barcelona.
+The most captivating highlight of the Casa Mila rooftop is stunning views of Barcelona.
 You can gaze upon the cityscape and the Mediterranean Sea beyond.

-Casa Milà's entry tickets provide access to several parts of the building, including the interior exhibition spaces, the courtyards, the architectural elements that showcase Gaudí's innovative designs, and the rooftop.
-The rooftop features its own attractions, such as the iconic chimneys, the Espai Gaudí, the serpentine paths, and the panoramic views of Barcelona.
+Casa Mila's entry tickets provide access to several parts of the building, including the interior exhibition spaces, the courtyards, the architectural elements that showcase Gaudí's innovative designs, and the rooftop.
+The rooftop features its own attractions, such as the iconic chimneys, the Espai Gaudí, the serpentine paths, and panoramic views of Barcelona.

-Visitor Tips
+Visitor tips

-• Comfortable footwear: Exploring Casa Milà's rooftop involves walking along serpentine pathways and uneven surfaces.
+• Comfortable footwear: Exploring Casa Mila's rooftop involves walking along serpentine pathways and uneven surfaces.
 To fully enjoy your visit, wear comfortable and sturdy footwear.

 • Clothing: Barcelona's weather can be variable, so dressing in layers is a smart choice for your rooftop visit.